 - A $50 application fee through bank draft, money order or credit card made payable in U.S. funds.

 - Official, original transcripts from all colleges or universities attended.
-These documents must be sent directly from the issuing institution to the Office of Graduate Education.
+These documents must be sent directly from the issuing institution to the College of Graduate Studies.
 Certified translations are required for any documentation not originally in English.

-- Education Credential Evaluation-Graduate students must submit all non-U.S. post-secondary academic records for evaluation and have the results sent to the Office of Graduation Education.
+- Education Credential Evaluation-Graduate students must submit all non-U.S. post-secondary academic records for evaluation and have the results sent to the College of Graduation Studies.
 Below is a list of the different credential evaluators that you may use.
 Please select one of the following institutions.
 You must supply required transcripts and pay the processing fees.

 - Educational Credential Evaluators (ECE) - Please read the instructions on the ECE form carefully.
 A "Course-by-Course" report --or equivalent--must be selected. ($140) (NMU will notify you if a subject analysis report is needed to determine transfer credit.)